We’ve created this guide with detailed answers to frequently asked questions to help you plan your hot springs visit.

 - Do I have to redeem my gift certificate for the specific services purchased?

-No, the value of a gift certificate can be redeemed for any product or service at Peninsula Hot Springs including the spa, cafes or retail items.
+No, the value of a gift certificate can be redeemed for retail products, purchases in the cafe, bathing or spa services.

 - Can my gift certificate be extended?